Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jets stats and trends

-- New York's games this year have hit the over five times in eight opportunities (62.5%).
+- New York's games this season have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- New York is 2-2 against the spread and 2-2 overall when the team records more than 14.8 points.
+- New York is 2-2 against the spread and 2-2 overall when the team puts up more than 14.8 points.

-- This year the Jets have 17 turnovers, two fewer than the Bills have takeaways (19).
+- The Jets have 17 giveaways this season, while the Bills have 19 takeaways.

 Home and road insights

-- At home this year, New York has two wins against the spread and is 2-1 overall.

-- In three home games this year, New York has hit the over twice.
+- New York has hit the over twice in three home games this season.

-- On the road, Buffalo has two wins against the spread and is 2-2 overall.
+- Buffalo is 2-2 overall, with two wins against the spread, in away games.

-- The Bills are winless ATS (0-1) away from home as 12.5-point favorites or more.
+- Away from home, the Bills are winless ATS (0-1) as 13-point favorites or more.

-- In four away games this season, Buffalo has hit the over twice.
+- Buffalo has hit the over twice in four road games this year.

 Powered by Data Skrive.